flowplayer/flowplayer-mpegdash/README.md

 Changing the configuration may have no or misleading effects.
 Not useful in production, only to a certain extent for debugging.

+### Access to dash.js API

+The [dash.js MediaPlayer API](http://vm2.dashif.org/dash.js/docs/jsdocs/MediaPlayer.html#MediaPlayer) can be accessed via the `engine.dash` object of the Flowplayer API.

 CORS
 ----